 I usually try on immediately the things that look at first glance to be hideous or spectacular.
 If hideous, I can often pull up to the knees or over the head and immediately know it won’t fit and take it off before the struggle and the reflection sadness.
 Put back in plastic, stick right back in the box.
 The awesome I’ll try, and if it’s awesome… I still put it with the other items.

-Everything you ordered needs at least two try-ons, especially if you’re tired, hot, stressed, or wearing the wrong bra the first go-round.
+Especially if you’re tired, hot, stressed, or wearing the wrong bra the first go-round.
 And all try-ons should be done while completely sober and with a shiny clean mirror and the undergarments you'd wear with such a piece.
 I also recommend figuring out the footwear situation; shoes can often determine if an item really will fit into your wardrobe and life.

-Give it a gentle audition.
 Don't go for a hike in those new boots, but give each item as much of a “workout” as you may in a brick and mortar shop.
 Walk around, sit down, squat.
 Try it on with different items, try it tucked in, bloused out.
 Look at it on your from different angles with your full-length mirror, or even consider using your phone's selfie mode to take photos or videos to see how the piece will work out in the world.

-Do NOT take off the tags until you are putting it on for your first wear.
 You have on the shoes, the belt, the bracelet and you’re ready to walk out the door.
-Or, you have the joggers and the hoodie and the cozy socks and are ready to cozy up on the couch (it is 2021 after all!).
 Only then do you pull those tags.
 And me personally, I put those tags in that train case, paper clipped to the shipping label in case there’s a defect.
 Nordstrom will take some items back without a tag, but it’s just good practice for all online shopping.

 Nordstrom Anniversary Sale Returns